Dr Lawrence Lee

 Dr Jennifer Chen

 BAppScOptom (Hons) GradCertOcTher PhD

 Dr Jennifer Chen is an optometrist who graduated with a University Medal and First Class Honours from Queensland University of Technology in 1999.
-She was also awarded with the University Chancellor’s Initiative Scholarship, being a top ten doctoral candidate in Australia for her academic excellence.
-She undertook her doctoral studies and was awarded with Doctor of Philosophy in 2003.
-In addition she has undertaken 5 years of post-doctoral fellowship and specialised in the area of electrodiagnositc investigations of retinal disorders.
-Eye research stemmed from Dr Chen’s PhD and post-doctoral fellowship is recognized internationally and has resulted in many publications and conference presentations.
+She was the top ten doctoral candidate in Australia and was awarded the University Chancellor’s Scholarship to undertake her doctoral studies.
+Dr Chen was awarded a Doctor of Philosophy in 2003 and completed a further 5 years of Post-doctoral Fellowship in the area of electrodiagnostic investigations and processing pathways of myopia development and retinal disorders.

-Dr Chen has many years of experience as a clinical optometrist and has an ongoing interest in clinical research in diseases of the retina.
-Her areas of expertise include retinal processing pathways and ocular diagnostic imaging.
-She has authored many scientific papers in national and international peer-reviewed journals and is a referee for several leading international ophthalmic journals including Ophthalmology, British Journal of Ophthalmology, and Investigative Ophthalmology and Visual Science.
+Dr Chen has extensive experience as a clinical optometrist and co-ordinates clinical trials on new, innovative treatments for ocular diseases.
+She also has a keen interest in ocular diagnostic imaging technology and the application of imaging modalities in diseases of the retina.
+She has authored scientific papers in national and international journals and book chapters and is a referee for international ophthalmic journals including Ophthalmology, British Journal of Ophthalmology, and Investigative Ophthalmology and Visual Science.

 Dr Chen is a therapeutically endorsed optometrist and is a member of the Optometrist Association Australia and the Association for Vision and Ophthalmology.
 Dr Chen is also a Governor-appointed assessor on the Professional Conduct Review Panel, Queensland Health.